The Most Inefficient Process: Recruiting

 Why is recruiting the most inefficient of business processes?

 If we are thinking about efficiency holistically, we must consider the efficiency of our workers and our processes.
 Technology can automate manual processes, and for decades we have seen companies adopting technology to eliminate cumbersome, time-consuming tasks.
 The only innovations to the daily commute have been cell phones and wifi on subway trains.
-The pandemic brought us innovations in the daily commute (just eliminate it) and returned 9 billion hours back to our employees in just the first 7 months of the pandemic.

 So what does that have to do with my topic, inefficiency in recruiting?